 - send you information about products or services that may be of interest to you;

-- provide you information on news features, news angles, new customer promotional offers, newsletters, and press releases.
+- provide you information on new features, partnerships, offers and training

 d) Who we share your personal information with?